sixcious/url-incrementer/_docs/firefox-docs/FIREFOX-CONVERSION-NOTES.md

 #### increment-decrement.js
 lookbehind regex not supported (yet) in Firefox as of Version 61.
 Chrome supports it starting in Version 62.

-#### encryption.js
+#### cryptography.js
-if url part 2 is empty in Firefox, we need to do something to handle that...
-TODO
+If the plaintext is empty in Firefox, it hangs, so need to check and use a default plaintext

 #### options.css
 add body max-width: 420px since by default it goes really wide.